Safe Learning Control with Optimality and Stability Guarantees: Introduction

-In this paper, we propose an adaptive safeguarding-based RL framework for optimal control problems in the presence of unknown disturbance/fault and high-relative-degree safety constraints.
-First, inspired by the high-order ZCBFs (HO-ZCBFs) defined in \cite{xiao2021high}, we introduce a new type of CBFs, termed high-order RCBFs (HO-RCBFs), which are capable of evaluating the safety of systems subject to high-relative-degree constraints.
-The key difference between HO-RCBFs and HO-ZCBFs is that HO-RCBFs {\mg require} large power to push the system trajectory away from the boundary of the safety set, {\mg while} HO-ZCBFs vanish {\mg as it approaches} the boundary of the safety set.
-This property {\mg facilitates the integration of HO-RCBFs} with RL to address constrained optimal control problems.
-Second, we extend the safeguarding controller from \cite{max2023safe} to a high-order version { to handle} high-relative-degree safety constraints and rigorously { analyze} its robustness to unknown disturbance/fault.
-Most importantly, {\mg our approach formally achieves a weighted balance between safety and performance with theoretically guaranteed safety.
-This problem, which encourages user-defined greedy exploration, has been recognized as a significant challenge in safe RL \cite{gu2024balance}.} It is worth noting that theoretically guaranteed safe control policy for continuous-time systems might violate the safety when the controller is practically implemented in a discrete-time manner, especially when the control frequency is not sufficiently high (see Example \ref{example1} in Section \ref{Sec-adaptive} for details).
-This is why we need to {\mg achieve} a weighted balance between safety and performance.
-By doing so, {\mg the performance of the system can be reduced flexibly according to practical safety requirements.
-And, in contrast to existing works on safeguarding-based RL, asymptotic stability of the system can be guaranteed.}
+{\mg The limitations discussed above} motivate an in-depth investigation of safeguard-based RL approaches.
+Specifically, on the basis of \cite{max2023safe}, we extend the {\xyr model-based safe} RL to address optimal control problems subject to high-relative-degree constraints.
+Also, given that objectives of stability/optimality and safety may be conflicting, an important objective of this study is the design of a {\mg control system that compromises seemlessly between} safety concerns and performance requirements.
+Furthermore, the robustness of {\xyr model-based} safe RL to {\xyr unbounded} disturbance is explored.
+First, we introduce a new type of CBFs, termed high-order {\xyr reciprocal-based} CBFs (HO-RCBFs), which are capable of {\xyr enforcing robust safety of systems subject to high-relative-degree constraints without any knowledge of disturbances.} The key difference between HO-RCBFs and HO-ZCBFs in \cite{xiao2021high} is that HO-RCBFs {\mg require} large power to push the system trajectory away from the boundary of the safe set, {\mg while} HO-ZCBFs vanish {\mg as it approaches} the boundary of the safe set.
+This property {\xyr is used to reject disturbance in HO-RCBFs by reciprocal-based energy instead of using the bound of disturbance.} Second, we extend the safeguard controller from \cite{max2023safe} to a high-order version to handle high-relative-degree safety constraints, and rigorously analyze its robustness to unknown disturbance/fault.
+Most importantly, {\mg our approach formally achieves a weighted balance between safety and performance with theoretically guaranteed safety, which has been recognized as a significant challenge in safe RL \cite{gu2024balance}.}